Make a difference to the lives of people all around the world by starting your career with a Masters in disaster management or emergency planning

 He notes that successful efforts to tackle disasters tend not to make the news - 'the major earthquake that causes disruption but not deaths, or the storm leading to flooding but not a flood disaster' - and that jobs will always be available to sustain this work.

 At the same time, he says, 'When disasters do unfortunately hit the international headlines, candidates with the knowledge and background will be in high demand.'

 On many courses you'll be given the opportunity to gain work experience to help you decide which career path you're most interested in.

 For example, students on the University of Portsmouth's MSc Crisis and Disaster Management have the chance to undertake a voluntary placement in the emergency management or humanitarian sectors.
 The employment rate for graduates is more than 90%, says course leader Dr Richard Teeuw.

-Highlighting the variety of careers options, he explains that these jobs are 'typically in emergency planning, crisis communication, infectious disease management, risk analysis, reinsurance, business continuity, security management, emergency logistics, civil defence or humanitarian management'.
+Highlighting the variety of career options, he explains that these jobs are 'typically in emergency planning, crisis communication, infectious disease management, risk analysis, reinsurance, business continuity, security management, emergency logistics, civil defence or humanitarian management'.

 For instance, the University of Leicester's MSc Risk, Crisis and Disaster Management is a two-year course delivered by distance learning to students in more than 50 countries.